-In our second experiment, we quantify the reconstruction error for matrix completion as formulated in Eq.
-(2).
-We compare the efficient DPP sampling result with uniform sampling [21] and K-means clustering with uniform seeding [22], which represents current state-of-the-art [16].
-Moreover, we compare to selecting the subset with the K-means++ seeding and the K-means++ algorithm, which we have not been used for landmark selection before.
-We construct a Gaussian kernel matrix from 1,000 points on a Swiss roll (Fig. 1).
-We select subsets of varying size between 25 and 100 and set the parameters $\sigma = 1$ and m = 30 for the Swiss roll.
-Note that a further improvement can be achieved by adapting these parameters to the size of the subset.
-For smaller subsets, larger σ and m lead to improvements.
-We report the reconstruction error for the different methods and datasets in Table 1, averaged over 50 different runs.
-The diverse set of landmarks selected with efficient DPP sampling leads to the lowest average reconstruction errors in almost all settings.
+In our second experiment, we quantify the reconstruction error for matrix completion as formulated in Equ.
+(1).
+We compare the efficient DPP sampling result with uniform sampling [36] and K-means clustering with uniform seeding [37], which performed best in several studies including a recent one [20].
+Moreover, we compare to selecting the subset with the K-means++ seeding and the K-means++ algorithm, which we have not yet seen for landmark selection.
+We construct a Gaussian kernel matrix from 1,000 points on a Swiss roll (Fig. 1) and on a fish bowl (Fig. 5).
+The fish bowl dataset is a punctured sphere proposed in [26], which is sparsely sampled at the bottom and densely at the top, as shown in the supplementary material.
+We select subsets varying in size between 25 and 100 and set the parameters $\sigma = 1$ and m = 30for the Swiss roll and $\sigma = 1$ and m = 150 for the fish bowl.
+Note that a further improvement can be achieved by adapting these parameters to the size of